Best Spinning Reel

 This series of reels are available in four of the following models, all of which can be modified for left or right handed users.

 The SX reels use a graphite rotor to cut back on some weight.
 It has a beautifully smooth and slow oscillation pattern that provides even line lay and cuts back on line tangles that can keep your lures out of the water and the fish in it.
+This one is probably the best baitcasting reel on this list if you are looking to cover that base too.

 Durability and functionality